Licensing, Michigan Department Licensing and Regulatory Affairs, 611 West Ottawa,

 R 338.7004 Implicit bias training standards.

 Rule 4.
-(1) Beginning June 1, 2022, an applicant for licensure or registration under
+(1) Beginning June 1, 2022, an individual applying for licensure or registration

 issuance of the license or registration.

-(2) Beginning June 1, 2022, and for every renewal cycle thereafter, in addition to
+(2) Beginning June 1, 2022, and for every renewal cycle thereafter, an individual

-an applicant for license or registration renewal, reregistration, or relicensure under article
+applying for license or registration renewal, reregistration, or relicensure under article 15

 (3) The implicit bias training must be related to reducing barriers and disparities in

 access to and delivery of health care services and meet all of the following requirements:

 (a) Training content must include, but is not limited to, 1 or more of the following